vdods/lvd/README.md

 ## To-dos

+-   Ideally, Log would implement std::ostream, and then all this business about HasCustomLogOutputOverload would go away.
 -   Ensure the following about Log
     -   The prefix, if exists, is printed in the first line.
     -   Figure out well-defined rules about how the histogram works (should it only be about PushPrefix?